jj-schultz/montagerizer/README.md

 - AVI (.avi) - Same processing as MOV files
 - MKV (.mkv) - Same processing as MOV files

-**Note**: When using video files, MontageMaker extracts a segment from the middle of each video clip (up to the assigned duration for that slot in the sequence) and removes the audio track.
+**Note**: When using video files, Montagerizer extracts a segment from the middle of each video clip (up to the assigned duration for that slot in the sequence) and removes the audio track.
 This middle-extraction approach typically provides more representative content than using the beginning, which often contains titles or introductory material.
 The video content is then resized to fit the target resolution (1920x1080) while maintaining aspect ratio - just like image files, videos are letterboxed with black bars if needed to preserve their original proportions.

 ## License & Warranty
-- MontageMaker ships under the [MIT License](./LICENSE), which allows personal and commercial use, modification, and redistribution.
+- Montagerizer ships under the [MIT License](./LICENSE), which allows personal and commercial use, modification, and redistribution.
 - The software is provided **as-is** with **no warranty**.
 Run it at your own risk, make sure you have appropriate ownership of all content, and double-check the generated videos before publishing or sharing them.